NancyKlemm/NancyKlemm/README.md

 Junior Full Stack Web Developer
 ----------------------------------------------------------

-At the moment I am looking for an internship or a job in which I am looking forward to learn new technologies and to deepen my knowledge!
+I am ready to take my next development step and am now looking for a job in the IT industry which I am looking forward to learn new technologies and to deepen my knowledge!

 * 🌍  I'm based in Berlin
 * You can contact me at nancy-klemm@gmx.de